babybuddy/babybuddy/docs/CONFIGURATION.md

 *Default: * (any)*

-This option may be set to a single host or comma-separated list of hosts (without spaces).
+Set this variable to a single host or comma-separated list of hosts without spaces.
 This should *always* be set to a specific host or hosts in production deployments.

 See also: [Django's documentation on the ALLOWED_HOSTS setting](https://docs.djangoproject.com/en/3.0/ref/settings/#allowed-hosts)